SeisSCOPED/HPS-book/book/chapters/cloud/AWS_EC2Batch.md

 ## 1. Create role

 AWS batch requires an IAM role to be created *for running the jobs*.
-This can be done from the IAM webconsole.
+This can be done from the IAM web console.

 Create a role using the following options: